efeelize/eng/bec/speaking_ch_2.md

 ### 3)what
 > differ which:观点、评价、内容

-       Q:what kinds of businesses you think will be important for the economy in china in the future?
+- Q:what kinds of businesses you think will be important for the economy in china in the future?
-       A： 1）Financial Services
+- 1）Financial Services

-              Financial Services is a huge industry and includes services such as banking, investment banking, mutual funds, foreign exchange and much more.
+> Financial Services is a huge industry and includes services such as banking, investment banking, mutual funds, foreign exchange and much more.
 A successful modern economy is mostly dependant on a steady and efficient financial system making financial services an essential ingredient of a thriving economy.
-So as long astrong economies are required Financial Services are required.
+So as long astrong economies are required
+Financial Services
+are required.

            2）Sharing Economy
               There are 100s of things that we have, but don't use it all the time (home, car, office,